.

 Committee Activity —

-The Membership & Professional Standards Committee ensures AVAA’s membership framework remains robust, fair, and internationally recognised.
+The AVAA Membership & Professional Standards Committee ensures the membership framework for AVAA Certified Auctioneers (CAAu) and AVAA Certified Valuers (CVAu) remains robust, fair, and internationally recognised.
 Its work balances high expectations with accessibility, giving existing members confidence in the integrity of their community while helping new members understand clear professional benchmarks.
-Every activity is designed to enhance trust, strengthen standards, and protect the AVAA brand.
 The committee:

 - Reviews documentation associated with recruitment and renewal.